Perspective | Stock market sell-off shouldn’t change your retirement strategy

 “I tell random passersby to make use of boring index funds and studiously ignore whatever’s happening this week or this month in the stock market,” Harold Pollack, the Helen Ross professor at the School of Social Service Administration at the University of Chicago, wrote in a PostEverything piece in March, a few weeks after the financial markets plunged as the coronavirus pandemic wreaked economic havoc across the globe.

-The truth is that nobody knows for certain what the stock market will do at any given hour or day.
+The truth is nobody knows for certain what the stock market will do at any given hour or day.
 You cannot time the market.
 So, the best strategy is to develop a retirement plan and stick with it, ignoring the daily ups and downs, just as Pollack recommends.

 During this pandemic, I’ve regularly checked in with financial professionals.
 For the investors still asking, “Should I stay or should I go,” I’d like to revisit this advice.